C30F ANALYTICAL CHEMISTRY LABSCRIT

 A labguide has been produced for each experiment.
 It gives info on

 preparations, chemicals, apparatus and sample requirements.
 It also

 To get the labguide for this experiment click here

-Ion Selective Electrodes - Determination of Fluoride by ISE
+Ion Selective Electrodes - Determination of Fluoride in toothpaste by ISE

 The fluoride ion-selective electrode is a

 homogeneous, solid state electrode and has as its sensing element, a

 lanthanum fluoride crystal doped with europium fluoride (1,2).
 The

 crystal is sealed flush at one end of the electrode body and the